Accreditation and Certification

 Aspiring designers who want to attain certification can benefit from choosing a school with an NKBA-accredited program, since these programs feature curricula that prepare students to take the first certification exam immediately upon graduation.
 Those who complete a non-accredited program must accumulate two years of work experience before they can sit for the first exam.

-On-Campus versus Online Learning
+On-Campus vs. Online Learning

-Kitchen and bath design programs typically include courses in lighting design, plumbing and electrical systems, technical drawing, color principles and construction materials.
-The curriculum involves design studios and labs, in which students might plan an interior space using computer-aided design software or manual drafting tools.
+Kitchen and bath design programs typically include courses in lighting design, plumbing and electrical systems, technical drawing, color principles, and construction materials.
+The curriculum involves design studios and labs in which students might plan an interior space using computer-aided design software or manual drafting tools.
 Additional items like paint chips and flooring samples help students envision a complete kitchen or bathroom.

 Because this type of curriculum is very hands-on, the coursework doesn't translate well into an online program.
 Students in an entry-level degree program might be able to complete certain credits online, but the bulk of their design training will need to be done in person.